revisit-studies/revisitpy-examples/example_jnd_study/example_jnd_study.md

 In this example, we'll create a full two-alternative forced choice (2AFC) study for visualizations of correlated data (from [1]), using vega components.
 We'll use numpy and scipy to generate a dataset, pandas to create a well-structured data frame, and the `revisitpy` package to tie it all together.

 You'll see that we have a section which uses the `revisitpy` Widget.
 This widget is a fully interactive jupyter notebook widget which allows us to preview the created study directly in the notebook.
-You'll notice that we also utilize the `revisitpy_server` package.
+You'll notice that we also utilize the `revisitpy-server` package.
 This is to simplify the process of viewing our widget.
 Specifically, it removes the requirement of having a version of the reVISit repository running locally on your computer.

 [1] Harrison, Lane, Fumeng Yang, Steven Franconeri, and Remco Chang.
 "Ranking visualizations of correlation using weber's law."
 IEEE transactions on visualization and computer graphics 20, no. 12 (2014): 1943-1952.